 Using Certn’s criminal record check services, a coach or volunteer could fill out the required forms right from their smartphone, submit their information, and have their results within 15 minutes.
 Yes, they can have it before the end of the first period!
 You could even conduct your background check while on the ice!

 With direct relationships with the RCMP and local police forces across the country, Certn provides the fastest checks on the market and its accuracy is second to none.

 With online volunteer background checks, teams can even navigate mid-season coaching changes with ease.

 Get your team set up with volunteer background checks today at https://certn.co/.
 Contact Certn at 1-844-822-3786 or visit our partners at https://mycrc.ca/ to get your personal criminal record check.*Note: our criminal record check services do not include Vulnerable Sector Checks.
 Vulnerable Sector Checks must be done through your local police station or in BC through the Criminal Records Review Program.

 About the Author

-Andrew McLeod is a C3O of Certn, a leading global data company specializing in lightning-fast background checks.
-In addition to running one of the fastest-growing tech start-ups in Canada, he advises leaders on how to improve processes and thrive in the current era of disruptive technological change.
+Andrew McLeod is a C3O of Certn, a global background check provider iinnovating all parts of the background screening process.
+In addition to running one of Canada's fastest-growing tech startups in Canada, he advises leaders on how to improve business processes and thrive in the current era of disruptive technological change.